All Episodes

 Oil is only there because it's what the dinosaurs used to be.

-My mind could not get my arms around how many damn dinosaurs that would take.
+Now, I'm going to tell you what I, when I first heard that, my mind could not get my arms around how many damn dinosaurs that would take.

 And I was skeptical of that from the first time I heard it.

-And then I said, you mean to tell me that most of the world's dinosaurs were in freaking Saudi Arabia in a desert?
+And then I said, you mean to tell me that most of the world's dinosaurs were in freaking Saudi Arabia in a desert.

 So there's no oil where the dinosaurs were, but there's plenty of oil where they weren't.